-Where professional disagreement occurs and the Designated Safeguarding Lead and/or Deputy are unhappy with the actions or decisions of another agency, they will escalate their concern in line with Halton Children and Young People Safeguarding Partnership's formal escalation policy to ensure a timely resolution.
-The escalation policy can be located here
+When all efforts have been made to address disagreements have been unsuccessful and no resolution has been agreed to achieve better outcomes for the child/ren then the Designated Safeguarding Lead and/or Deputy must escalate their concern in line with Halton Children and Young People Safeguarding Partnership's formal escalation policy to ensure a timely resolution.
+The escalation policy can be located here.